-Interspecies was a nonprofit organization active from 1979 - 2014, founded by writer and composer Jim Nollman.
-Interspecies work focused on developing wilderness programs for working artists to co-create an aesthetic based on communicating with animals and habitat.
+Interspecies was a nonprofit organization active from 1979 - 2014 focused on developing wilderness programs that gave artists access to nature with the objective of co-creating an aesthetic based on interactive relationships with wild animals and habitat.

 History

-Interspecies was founded and led by conceptual artist and environmentalist Jim Nollman.
-Born in Boston, Massachusetts in 1947, Nollman received an undergraduate degree in English Literature from Tufts University, where he also composed incidental music for theater.
+Interspecies was founded and led by conceptual musician, writer and environmentalist Jim Nollman.
+Born in Boston, Massachusetts in 1947, Nollman received a degree in English Literature from Tufts University, where he also learned to compose incidental music for theater.
 After relocating to the San Francisco Bay Area in 1970, Nollman became involved with the post-Cage avant-garde, producing experimental radio pieces for the legendary KPFA station in Berkeley, California.
-These pieces would become his first experiments with interspecies collaboration, famously including an acapella rendition of the folk song “Frog Went a Courtin’” accompanied by 300 turkeys, as well as pieces featuring kangaroo rats in Death Valley, California and wolves north of Reno, Nevada.
+These pieces were his first experiments with interspecies musical collaboration, famously including an acapella rendition of the folk song “Frog Went a Courtin’” accompanied by 300 turkeys, as well as pieces featuring interactions with kangaroo rats in Death Valley, California and wolves north of Reno, Nevada.

-Interspecies Communication, Inc. was incorporated as a 501(c)(3) non-profit organization in late 1979 as means to formalize this work, develop community around a shared artistic vision, and support the artists, writers, and philosophers exploring new approaches to environmental art, eco-philosophy, and other works demonstrating novel means of communicating with nature.
-The first issue of the Interspecies’ Newsletter - a physical missive sent out to all Interspecies Communication members and donors - was written and published by member Susanna Scanlon in early 1980, documenting Nollman’s eco-protest and technological work at Iki Island.
-Newsletters were issued intermittently for several years, becoming a quarterly publication from 1983-1987 under the editorial leadership of Sandra Wilson, and from 1988-2005 with Nollman as editor and printing provided by Marshall Davis.
+Interspecies Communication, Inc. was incorporated as a 501(c)(3) non-profit organization in 1979 as means of formalizing this original work, developing a community around a shared artistic vision, and establishing a network of committed sponsors to support the artists, writers, and philosophers exploring new approaches to environmental art, eco-philosophy, and other works demonstrating novel means of communicating with nature.
+The first issue of the Interspecies Newsletter - a physical missive sent out to all Interspecies Communication members and donors - was written and published by member Susanna Scanlon in early 1980, documenting Nollman’s eco-protest and technological work at Iki Island.
+Newsletters were published intermittently over the next few years, eventually becoming a quarterly publication in 1983 under the editorial leadership of Sandra Wilson.
+From 1988-2005 Nollman served as editor-in-chief with layout and printing provided by Marshall Davis.

-The Interspecies Newsletter proved to be a very successful tool for developing an active international membership.
-Nollman provided the lion’s share of the writing, with many articles eventually being re-formatted as essays in other publications such as Utne Reader, Orion Magazine and New Age Journal, as well as his own books published by Bantam Press, Henry Holt Publishing, and the Sierra Club Press.
+The Interspecies Newsletter proved to be a successful tool for developing an active international membership.
+Nollman provided the lion’s share of the writing, with many of his articles eventually being re-formatted as essays and stories in periodicals including Utne Reader, Orion Magazine, The Sun, and New Age Journal, as well as his own books published by Bantam Press, Henry Holt Publishing, and the Sierra Club Press.
 Additional newsletter contributors include Paul Watson formerly of Sea Shepherd, Animal Rights advocates Marc Bekoff and Ben White, Greenpeace co-founder Rex Weyler, Mike Cohen of Project NatureConnect, and artist Daniel Dancer.

-Interspecies Communication - renamed simply interspecies.com at the dawning of the Internet Age - remained vigorously active, with members and volunteers from around the world, until its dissolution in 2005.
+Interspecies Communication - renamed simply interspecies.com at the dawn of the Internet Age - remained vigorously active, with members and volunteers from around the world, until its dissolution in 2005.
 During its tenure, the organization remained unique.
-With a formal research program dedicated to interfacing with animals, plants and the non-living environment through music, art and ceremony, Interspecies was in many ways ahead of its time artistically, scientifically, and spiritually, while simultaneously highlighting and honoring traditional relationships between humans and the natural world as expressed by indigenous peoples around the globe.
-This interdependent connection seems especially pertinent in our current moment, as we navigate an environmental crisis that demands a fundamental re-consideration of our species with and within the fabric of Nature.
+With a formal research program dedicated to interfacing with animals, plants and the non-living environment through music, art and ceremony, Interspecies was ahead of its time artistically, scientifically, and spiritually, while also honoring traditional relationships between humans and the natural world as expressed by indigenous peoples around the globe.
+This interdependent connection seems especially pertinent in our current moment, as human beings navigate an environmental crisis that demands a fundamental re-consideration of our species with and within the fabric of Nature.

 "The world itself can only be perceived as a unity upon which we all live and die, grow and collaborate."